-- New MAX BRT route on North College Avenue - Realign route 8 to run from the Downtown Transit Center to Poudre Valley Mobile Home Park, operating on Blue Spruce Drive, Redwood Street, and Linden Street - Elimination of route 81 (the North College MAX will replace this service) - New on-demand transit service like micro-transit service operating in the neighborhoods near North College Avenue to and connecting to businesses on Lemay Avenue
+- New MAX BRT route on North College Avenue; long-term interlining of service with MAX on Mason Street - Realign route 8 to run from the Downtown Transit Center to Poudre Valley Mobile Home Park, operating on Blue Spruce Drive, Redwood Street, and Linden Street - Elimination of route 81 (the North College MAX will replace this service) - New on-demand transit service like micro-transit service operating in the neighborhoods near North College Avenue, connecting to businesses on Lemay Avenue and bringing people into the high-frequency transit network

-These recommendations are shown on a map in Figure 8.
+These recommendations are shown on a map in Figure 18.
 The following sections provide further detail about and the reasoning for each recommendation.